appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/build-and-test/xcodebuild-for-unit-and-ui-test.md

 ### Input Variables

-You can find the parameters required for this step to work and detailed explanations in the list below.
+Below are the parameters required for this step, along with detailed explanations.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE3098-unitInput.png' />